bluedudexoo/barbarian-focused-path/README.md

   this first attack hits, your first attack next turn will deal an additional d4 of fire damage.
 This effect stacks up to [strength mod] times.
 - When you enter a rage, if an enemy is within 5 feet of you, they must make a constitution saving throw.
-Upon a fail, they are stunned until the beginning of their next turn; on a save, they are knocked back 5 feet from you and are prone.
+On a fail, they are stunned for the next 12 seconds; on a save, they are knocked back 5 feet from you and are prone.